If you’re in the art world, I’m sure you’ve read or heard about media and medium in art. But what do these art terms mean?

 It might sound a bit confusing at first, but just think of it this way:

-Whatever you use to create artwork (drawing, sculpting, painting, writing, etc.) are art media.
+Whatever you use to create artwork (drawing, sculpting, painting, writing, etc.) is art media.

 The 19 Types of Art Media